 The River Course (Kiawah Island Club member’s only course)

 The River Course, as the name suggests, winds along the Kiawah River and Bass Pond for eight holes, with the remaining holes along marshes and ponds.
 Golfweek has ranked this course among the best residential courses in America.
-The course spans 7,000 feet and makes for a challenging and long game.
+The course spans over 7,000 yards and makes for a challenging and long game.
 Nature lovers will also appreciate the site’s certification as an Audubon Cooperative Sanctuary.

 Timbers Kiawah Owners receive exclusive access to the best golf on Kiawah.